Pavan-1997/AWS_CDN/README.md

 Below we are trying to access the static website from the Bucket which shows as access denied since the Public access is blocked

 ![S3WEB](https://github.com/Pavan-1997/AWS_CDN/assets/32020205/8176b141-9132-4128-a03c-f8b20c81dca1)

+Below shows the OAI that we have created and updated to the bucket policy